Wlz1112/Wavlink-NU516U1-V251208-/singlePortForwardDelete.md

-# A remote command execution vulnerability exists in the `singlePortForwardDelete` function of the `firewall.cgi` component in the Wavlink NU516U1 (V251208) software.
+# There is a remote command execution vulnerability through the "del_flag" parameter in the "singlePortForwardDelete" function of the "firewall.cgi" component of Wavlink NU516U1 (V251208)

 ### Overview